NECASP Board Members

 Treasurer

 Brooke Maston, MA, NCSP is a Licensed Educational Psychologist born and raised in Sutter County.
-Brooke graduated from California State University, Chico in 2017 and has been a practicing school psychologist for 6 years.
-She has worked in public schools, public charter schools, alternative education programs, and adult education.
+She graduated from California State University, Chico in 2017 and has been a practicing school psychologist for 7 years.
+Brooke has worked in public schools, public charter schools, alternative education programs, and adult education.
+She is passionate about working with the extensive-support needs population and underserved populations.
 Brooke's professional interests include evidence-based assessment and intervention, strengthening family and school relationships, and trauma-informed practices.
-She currently serves as a committee member for CASP.
+She previously served as a committee member for CASP.

 Secretary